Kulai (Mangaluru)

-Kulai is a locality in the northern part of Mangaluru.
+Kulai is a locality in the northern part of Mangaluru, India.
 It is near Surathkal.

-It houses two well-known temples, namely Shree Vishnumurthy Temple and Chitrapura Shree Durgaparameshwari Temple.
+It houses two well-known temples, namely Shree Vishnumurthy Temple and Chitrapura Shree Durga Parameshwari Temple.
 The area was covered with paddy fields, coconut gardens and forest, but is now a residential/commercial area.
 Kulai comes under the Mangalore City North constituency.

+There is also a Kulai Fishing Harbour close by.
+The project was estimated at Rs.
+196.51 crore.
+The construction of a northern breakwater for the harbour was partly completed in October 2024 before it was temporarily halted.